diem/bcs/README.md

 > **Note to readers:** On December 1, 2020, the Libra Association was renamed to Diem Association.
 The project repos are in the process of being migrated.
 All projects will remain available for use here until the migration to a new GitHub Organization is complete.

-## Libra Canonical Serialization (LCS)
+## Binary Canonical Serialization (BCS)

-LCS defines a deterministic means for translating a message or data structure into bytes irrespective of platform, architecture, or programming language.
+BCS defines a deterministic means for translating a message or data structure into bytes irrespective of platform, architecture, or programming language.

 ### Background

-In Libra, participants pass around messages or data structures that often times need to be signed by a prover and verified by one or more verifiers.
+In Diem, participants pass around messages or data structures that often times need to be signed by a prover and verified by one or more verifiers.
 Serialization in this context refers to the process of converting a message into a byte array.
 Many serialization approaches support loose standards such that two implementations can produce two different byte streams that would